 Gender, demographic, and other data is available and published regularly by the Research Office.
 Data can be accessed on the Research Office Page.

 Students can access each semester’s book list through the college store.
 Every class in the schedule has a link to the booklist.
 Not all classes listed require texts.
 Each semester’s booklist is posted at the same time the class schedule is made public.
 Book information is listed as it becomes known through the submission of book orders from faculty.
 The list is updated daily.

 The book list is subject to substantial change prior to, and through the course of a semester.
 Read the Textbook Refund Policy.

 Cosumnes River College is fully accredited by the Accrediting Commission for the Community and Junior Colleges, which is part of the Western Association of Schools and Colleges.
 All courses equivalent to university and college work are generally accepted by all WASC member colleges and most other colleges and universities in the United States.
 Specific information on course and/or program articulation agreements with the University of California and the California State University can be found at the ASSIST website.
 For Information on articulation agreements with California independent colleges, out of state colleges, and international colleges, contact the Counseling Office or Transfer Center.

 Cosumnes River College encourages eligible students to register to vote.
-Students may access the California Voter Registration website by selecting “Register to Vote” from the Quick Links menu on any page.
-Students wishing to register via voter registration card may pick one up in the Student Development Office located in the Library Building.
+Students may access the California Voter Registration website by selecting "Register to Vote" from the Quick Links menu on any page.
+Students wishing to register via voter registration card may pick one up in the Student Life and Leadership Center located in the Library Building.